-A folder called "reddog" is present on the root of the disc, which contains leftover icons for the debugger used in this game's development.
+A folder called 'reddog' is present on the root of the disc, which contains leftover icons for the debugger used during development.
 These icons would find their way into Sonic Generations, implying the same debugger was used in that game as well.

-These sections of levels were abandoned by changes in the level design, but can still be found via glitching.
-Strangely, they were later used in modified forms in the Adventure Pack DLCs.
+These sections of the stages were abandoned by changes in the level design, but can still be found through breaking the game.
+Strangely, they were later used in modified forms in the Adventure Pack DLC.

 Jungle Joyride Act 1 Night

-A closed door is present in the room at the end of Jungle Joyride 1 Night.
-Clipping through using glitches reveals an empty chamber.
+A closed door is present in the room at the end of Jungle Joyride Act 1 Night.
+Clipping through using a glitch reveals an empty chamber.
 If the room is accessed from the ghost mission, the door will be open, and the room will contain objects.
 There is a tree which can be knocked down and used as a bridge, floating platforms, and switches that raise the water level.
 These switches are mostly functional (the kill plane and platforms rise), but the actual water graphics remain in place.
-This area was eventually used, with some changes, for the DLC Act 3.
+This area was eventually used, with some changes, for the DLC's Act 3.

 Arid Sands Act 1 Night

 After the Goal Ring in Arid Sands' main Night stage, there is a sealed door.
-By jumping onto it from a well-positioned water barrel and using the uppercut, followed by the midair Y-Y-A combo, you can fall into an unused canyon area.
+By jumping onto it from a well-positioned water barrel and using the uppercut, followed by the midair Y + Y + A combo, you can fall into an unused canyon area.
 It's empty, but you can open the sealed door from the other side.
 Bring water barrels to the bottom of the chasm, stack them, and do an uppercut-grab to go on.
 There is a huge chunk of level which is empty.
 Go on through it.
 There are, among other things, two pillars you can knock down, which don't appear elsewhere.
-Eventually, you will reach a pit, which is uncrossable without objects to bridge the gap.
+Eventually, you will reach a pit, which is impassable without objects to bridge the gap.
 Beyond it is a fairly large stretch of level, leading up to the Gaia Temple.
-This area was eventually used, with some changes, for the DLC Act 3.
+This area was eventually used, with some changes, for the DLC's Act 3.